marneypratt/introR4bio/README.md

 Note that this course uses the [Tidyverse](https://www.tidyverse.org/) especially the readr, dplyr, and ggplot2 packages as well as ggfortify (an extension for ggplot2).

-A few lessons use the car and carData packages from [An R COmpanion to Applied Regression by John Fox and Sanford Weissberg](https://socialsciences.mcmaster.ca/jfox/Books/Companion/index.html)
+A few lessons use the car and carData packages from [An R Companion to Applied Regression by John Fox and Sanford Weissberg](https://socialsciences.mcmaster.ca/jfox/Books/Companion/index.html)

 ## Enjoy Learning how to Use R!